 New relevancy and revisions of the narrative: 1987-2005

 In 1987 we see another peak in Figure 1.
 While this is the year that the dam was opened, this event was shadowed by statements from the state secretary of the Ministry of Oil and Petroleum in the current Labour Government, Anne Marie Nystad.
 Nystad stated that the development of the Alta dam would likely not have been implemented if proposed today, due to a lower-than-expected need for power in the region.
-The comments of Nystad created major debate regarding the necessity of the damming, and her statement was, to a great extent, interpreted as a confession by current the Labour government that the Alta-dam had been wrongfully implemented by the former Labour Party government a few years earlier.
-These comments were debated by former members of the Labour Party government, such as former ministers of Oil and Petroleum Bjartmar Gjerde and Arvid Johanson, where Johanson stated: “There are few cases where I am as certain that we did the right thing as the Alta-case”.
+The comments of Nystad created major debate regarding the necessity of the damming, and her statement was largely interpreted as a confession by current the Labour government that the Alta-dam had been wrongfully implemented by the former Labour Party government a few years earlier.
+These comments were contrasted with statements from former members of the Labour Party government, such as former ministers of Oil and Petroleum Bjartmar Gjerde and Arvid Johanson, where Johanson stated: “There are few cases where I am as certain that we did the right thing as the Alta-case”.

 While the statements of Nystad had the potential to reduce the responsibility of the Labour Party of the Alta-controversy by blaming wrongful projections that were beyond the Party's responsibility, and at the same time distancing the institution from the Labour Party ministers who had sponsored the construction, much indicate that these statements further implicated the Labour Party.
 It was on the other hand seen as a confession to the Labour Party's role in carrying out the dam on an unjustified basis.
 The statements of the current leader of the Labour Party, Gro Harlem Brundtland, in 1990, further supported this view as the Labour Party as an institution being responsible of the conflict, as Brundtland had been Ministry of Environmentalism in the panning-phase of the damming, and became Prime minister when Oddvar Nordli resigned in 1981, during the midst of the conflict.
 When asked whether she believed the Alta-damming was necessary, she replied: